moemen-w/garden-mate/README.md

 1. Install the [Live Server](https://marketplace.visualstudio.com/items?itemName=ritwickdey.LiveServer) extension in Visual Studio Code.
 2. Open the project folder in Visual Studio Code.
 3. Right-click on the `login.html` file and select 'Open with Live Server', or use the 'Go Live' button in the bottom right corner of the editor to launch the project in your default web browser.
+4. Not shown in the submitted video, but in my plants page. you can click on the first plant card and it will open the plant tracking page in the website.

 ### Option 2: Using XAMPP